Darzamat12/weather/README.md

 * Automatic geolocation, showing map and weather according to it
 * Opportunity to find the weather of any city, that you want
 * Background, which is loading according to weather, season, location etc.
+* Map showing location of the current city